 - In the Spring 2014 Canadian University Survey Consortium, CMU students assessed their capacity to interact with people from backgrounds different than their own at 70%, compared to an average rating of 50% from other universities.

-- CMU's commitment to inter-disciplinary learning invites students to explore and learn from a broad variety of important disciplines.
-In addition to diverse Liberal Arts programming, CMU offers Bachelor of Music degrees (including the only Bachelor of Music Therapy program in western Canada) and a Bachelor of Business Administration degree.
+- CMU's commitment to interdisciplinary learning invites students to explore and learn from a broad variety of important disciplines.
+In addition to diverse Liberal Arts programming, CMU offers Bachelor of Music degrees (including the only Bachelor of Music Therapy program in western Canada) and a Bachelor of Business Administration degree, and a Bachelor of Science degree.
 Further, CMU's commitment to colour all programs with a commitment to 'peace-justice' flourishes particularly in the Canadian School of Peacebuilding, affiliated with our Peace and Conflict Transformation Studies program, attracting peace practitioners from around the world.

 - Finally, CMU is committed to connect classroom academics with experience in the community.
 In addition to 18 hours of Biblical and Theological Studies in every student's program of study, a Practicum (a supervised learning opportunity structured over an entire year or within an intensive block of time) is a requirement for every graduating student.
 Practica connect student classroom learning with learning in a wide range of community and international settings opening both vocational discernment and professional connections.
 CMU partners with over 160 community and church partners in opening these learning experiences.
 41% of Shaftesbury practica are typically in church related placements in congregations, church camps, conferences, schools or with church based development and inner city programs and 59% take place with partners engaged in food issues, homelessness, business, education, journalism, health care, refugee work and crisis counselling.
 Practica opportunities connect academics with learning in a wide range of community settings opening both vocational discernment and professional connections.
 They are vital to CMU's educational mission.